MapsPeople/docs/src/android/v3/guides/directions/directions-service.md

 </mi-tab-panel>
 </mi-tabs>

-The travel modes generally applies for outdoor navigation.
-Indoor navigation calculations are based on **walking** travel mode.
+The travel modes generally only apply for outdoor navigation.
+Indoor navigation calculations are based on the **walking** travel mode.

 ## Route Restrictions